 Key facts about emergency contraception pills:

-- To prevent unintended pregnancy, they should be taken as soon as possible up to 5 days after unprotected sex.
+- To prevent unintended pregnancy, they should be taken as soon as possible up to five days after unprotected sex.

 - They work by preventing the release of an egg (ovulation) or by stopping the egg and sperm from meeting.
 Using emergency contraception pills cannot terminate or interrupt an established pregnancy and will not stop a fertilized egg from implanting in the uterus, nor do they harm a developing embryo.